davechouinard/pi-audio-setup/README.md

 vlc &
 ```

-In the vlc interface go to:
+Set a password for the web interface:
 `Tools->Preferences (select "All" radio button)->Interface->Main interfaces->Lua` Set a password and 'Save'.

+Set default audio to the correct output device:
+`Tools->Preferences->Audio (select "All" radio button)->Output Modules->ALSA->Audio output device` Select the USB DAC default audio device and 'Save'.

 Plug in a usb drive with audio files to the pi and setup a playlist etc. in vlc.

-Set default audio to the correct output device:
-`Tools->Preferences->Audio (select "All" radio button)->Output Modules->ALSA->Audio output device` Select the USB DAC default audio device.

 Exit vlc